How to Find Band Members in Sapporo — Complete Guide to the Music Scene in Susukino, Odori, and Kita-24-jo

 |---|---|

-| Address | 2F, Grand Palace, Nishi 1-chome, Minami 4-jo, Chuo Ward, Sapporo |
+| Address | 2F Grand Palace, Minami 4-jo Nishi 1-chome, Chuo Ward, Sapporo |

-| Access | Right in front of Exit 1, Toyomizu Susukino Station, Namboku Line |
+| Access | Directly in front of Toyomizu Susukino Station, Nanboku Line Exit 1 |

 | Hours | 10:00 AM – 12:00 AM |

-| Features | S studio is as spacious as a live house stage with mirrored walls, ideal for final rehearsals.
-Prime location right in front of Susukino Station, convenient for after-work practice |
+| Characteristics | S-studio size matches live house stage + full-length mirror for final rehearsal.
+Prime Susukino location convenient for after-work practice |

 Studio Caddis